hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ###### `BilinearPairing`

-**Description**: This class provides access to each of the groups (G₁, G₂) for a specific Pairing and the FiniteField associated with the curve.
+**Description**: This class provides access to each group (G₁, G₂) for a specific Pairing and the FiniteField associated with the curve.

 **Link**:  [BilinearPairing.java](pairings-api%2FBilinearPairing.java)

 ###### `Field`
-**Description**: This is a factory interface, responsible for creating FieldElement which are scalars belonging to the field represented by this instance.
+**Description**: This is a factory interface responsible for creating FieldElement, which are scalars belonging to the field represented by this instance.

 **Link**: [Field.java](pairings-api%2FField.java)